The Age of No Age: It’s all in the eye of the beholder

 Yet the attitude to the traditional retirement age at many companies is still languishing in a cliché: the over 60s are unfit for purpose - physically, emotionally and motivationally.
 This overlooks the new normal of longer life expectancy, and the general fitness and health enjoyed by older people.
 It simply fails to consider the reality of demographic change.

-Fredy Hausammann is a Member of the Amrop Executive Board, and Managing Partner of Amrop Switzerland.
+Fredy Hausammann is Managing Partner of Amrop Switzerland.
 He is a published author on Personal Governance, and a seasoned executive coach.

 Ringing the changes in a maturing world | 8 Management messages

 - In key senior roles we need a different view of age, work and tenure

 - Executives aged between 55 and 60 years, and board members aged between 60 and 65 years, are the twin spheres in which we must build a more agile view.